-The institution is able to approve course elements or parts thereof which have been passed at another institution which are equivalent to corresponding course elements or parts thereof in the present curriculum.
 If the course element concerned is graded using a 7 point scale at the institution where the exam is gained and is equivalent to a complete core area in the present curriculum, the grade is carried over.
 In all other cases the grade is marked as 'passed' and does not get counted as part of the grade average.

-The institution is able to approve course elements from another Danish or foreign higher education course which have been passed in the place of course elements which are included as part of this curriculum.
+VIA University College is able to approve course elements from another Danish or foreign higher education course which have been passed in the place of course elements which are included as part of this curriculum.
 The course element is considered approved if it is passed following the rules of the course concerned.
 The grade is transferred as 'passed'.

-12.2 Credit students
+12.2 Credit graduates

-The institution is able to approve students from other higher education courses to follow parts of the study programme and obtain exams along similar guidelines.
+VIA University College is able to approve graduates from other higher education courses to follow parts of the study programme and obtain exams along similar guidelines.
 A prerequisite is that this is an approved route in their own study programme.